 Prior Authorization is required for Partial Hospitalization services.
-Please refer to the section entitled Utilization Management.
+Please refer to the section entitled Utilization Management for information regarding Prior Authorization requirements.

 Surgical Services

 Surgical Services Billed by a Professional Provider

 Services by a professional provider for surgical procedures and the care of fractures and dislocations performed in an Outpatient or inpatient setting, including the usual care before and after surgery.
 The charge for a surgical suite outside of the Hospital is included in the Allowable Fee for the surgery.